-Since Lende’s death in 2016, a board of trustees has been entrusted to ensure the work continues through collaborations with the University of Texas at San Antonio, Cibolo Nature Center, Texas Commission on Environmental Quality, San Antonio River Authority and Texas Parks and Wildlife Department.
+Since Lende’s death in 2016, a board of trustees has been entrusted to ensure the work continues through collaborations with the University of Texas at San Antonio, Cibolo ]Center for Conservation, Texas Commission on Environmental Quality, San Antonio River Authority and Texas Parks and Wildlife Department.

 To prevent human impact from altering research outcomes, the Cibolo Preserve is closed to the general public.
 However, the organization’s new website now offers the community a chance to learn more about this natural habitat and Cibolo Creek watershed.
 The website allows visitors to learn how human impact is altering the nature and the Texas Hill Country and how awareness can drive change.